William H. Macy: 1996–2010: Fargo and expansion

+2011–present: Shameless and other roles

 In summer 2010, Macy joined the Showtime pilot Shameless as the protagonist, Frank Gallagher.
 The project ultimately went to series, and its first season premiered on January 9, 2011.
 Macy has received high critical acclaim for his performance, eventually getting an Emmy nomination for Outstanding Lead Actor in a Comedy Series in 2014.

-In the 2012 film The Sessions, Macy played a priest who helps a man with a severe disability find personal fulfillment through a sex surrogate.
+In the 2012 film The Sessions, Macy played a priest who befriends a man with a severe disability who seeks to find personal fulfillment through a sex surrogate.
 He made his directorial debut with the independent drama Rudderless, which stars Billy Crudup, Anton Yelchin, Felicity Huffman, Selena Gomez and Laurence Fishburne.
 In 2017, he directed The Layover, a road trip comedy starring Alexandra Daddario and Kate Upton.

 In 2015, he had a small role as Grandpa in the drama film Room, which was nominated for the Academy Award for Best Picture.
 The film reunited him with his Pleasantville costar, Joan Allen.
 In 2024, he played Trevathan in the film Kingdom of the Planet of the Apes.